canonn-science/Revenant/README.md

 [Canonn - Lagrange Clouds](https://docs.google.com/spreadsheets/d/11BCZRci0YlgW0sFdxvB_srq7ssxHzstMAiewhSGHE94) -- Lagrange Clouds and their content

 # Not currently fit for use.
-You will need a google service account clinet secrets and your own spreadheets to run these yourself
+You will need a google service account client secrets and your own spreadheets to run these yourself

 # TODO